BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

 - Did you ever noticed that only the half from the Moxxi gears have almost a nice Moxxi Signature Classic skin... and a half have somewhat totally different... which looks more like Tiny Tina weapon skin than Moxxi weapon skin!

-Now with the *Moxxi Signature Classic Reskin Pack*, all the skin are uniform.
+Now with the *Moxxi Signature Classic Skin Pack*, there are all uniform to look like an actual manufacturer.

 * * * * *